 Some small business owners have CFOs working for them.
-The owner is proud that he has prepared his company for the next great leap forward by his strategic staffing decision.
+The owner is likely proud that they have prepared their company for the next great leap forward through their strategic staffing decision.

 Our people are unique CFOs.
 They are all operationally